Babies typically start drooling between three and six months as they become more “oral-centric.”

 Drool Rash vs. Eczema

 Drool rash (or any rash) and eczema can be difficult to differentiate.
 That’s partly because eczema shows up in several different forms.
-Two types of eczema you may confuse drool rash with are contact dermatitis and atopic dermatitis.
+Two types of eczema that can look like drool rash are contact dermatitis and atopic dermatitis.

 Drool Rash vs. Atopic Dermatitis